aws-samples/amazon-redshift-udfs/README.md

 ## Contributing / Pull Requests

 We would love your contributions.
-See the [contributing](contributing.md) page for more details no creating a fork of the project and a pull request of your contribution.
+See the [contributing](contributing.md) page for more details on creating a fork of the project and a pull request of your contribution.

 > Pull requests will be tested using a Github workflow which leverages the above testing scripts.
 Please execute these script prior to submitting a pull request to ensure the request is approved quickly.
 When executed in the test enviornment the [RedshiftRole](#redshift-role) will be defined as follows.
 You can create a similar role in your local environment for testing.